 And then there’s Timber the Tiger.

-Anyway, Nintendo’s games, and indeed several of Rare’s from this era, are deceptive.
-They are accessible for children, but they are designed for all ages, particularly older generations.
-The companies are aware their games are played by adults and, indeed, if anything the cartoony graphics simply act to further enhance the escapist fun.
+The developers are aware their games are played by adults and, indeed, if anything the cartoony graphics simply act to further enhance the escapist fun.

 After you complete the opening stages, things are ramped up a great deal, and they keep heaping on new demands.